manoharan-lab/holopy/docs/source/tutorial/fit_tutorial.rst

     polar_angle = prior.TransformedPrior(uniform2polar, director, name='polar')

-You can use :class:`.TransformedPrior` objects when defining a :class:`.Scatterer`scatterer just regular priors.
+You can use :class:`.TransformedPrior` objects when defining a :class:`.Scatterer` just like regular priors.
 They share some attributes with basic priors as well, such as the :meth:`.TransformedPrior.sample` method, but you cannot directly calculate probabilities or log-probabilities of a :class`.TransformedPrior` taking on a particular value.

 Besides explicitly defining them, you can also create